Listed below are answers to frequently asked questions for people interested in becoming a real estate agent with Keller Williams Realty.

 - I want to set up an interview, but I haven’t started my real estate courses.
 Why won’t anyone call me?

-There are many reasons to choose Keller Williams Realty as the place to run your real estate business, but training and education top the list.
-With Keller Williams University, Ignite, KW Connect, and many other education outlets, you have a proven model to follow to take your business from surviving to thriving.
-This, along with support, culture, technology, and profit sharing make Keller Williams stand out from other companies.
+There are many reasons why you should work for Keller Williams Realty.
+The top reasons are training, systems and support.
+With Keller Williams University, Ignite, KW Connect, MAPS Coaching and many other educational outlets, you have a proven business model to follow.
+You don’t have to reinvent the wheel.
+This, along with a family-like culture, cutting-edge technology and profit sharing, makes Keller Williams stand out from other real estate companies.

-Predicting income is difficult, but your earnings could be affected by sales ability, people skills, hard work, and market conditions.
+Predicting how much money you will make in real estate is difficult.
+Your earnings can be affected by sales ability, people skills, hard work, and market conditions.
 Also take into consideration the cost and time necessary to establish a business that meets your individual expectations.
 Therefore, you should have sufficient capital to support yourself if your needs are not met as soon as you would like.

 A career in real estate does require a financial commitment.
-Licensing course fees, Board of Realtors membership dues and other business expenses (phone, computer, office supplies, personal marketing, etc.) are just a few of the expenses you need to consider when getting started.
-On average, the start up costs associated with this range from $500 to $1500.
+Licensing course fees, Board of Realtors membership dues, continuing education and other business expenses (phone, computer, office supplies, personal marketing, etc.) are just a few of the expenses you need to consider when getting started.
+On average, the start up costs associated with this range from $1000 to $1500.
+For the Keller Williams agent fees, they vary from office to office.
+Expect to see monthly agent fees between $50-$85.

 Training is where we set ourselves apart from the competition.
-Ignite is new agent training designed to have you go from surviving to thriving in your new career.
+Ignite is our new agent training designed to build the foundation of your real estate business.
 It covers everything from contracts to lead generation to successfully managing your new business.
-Also, with the resources on Keller Williams University and KW Connect, there will be no shortage of educational opportunities.
+The training is taught by the top agents in your office, so you know you’re getting up-to-date information.
+Also, with the resources on Keller Williams University (KWU) and KW Connect, there will be no shortage of educational opportunities.

-We do have the best training in the real estate industry.
-This is only for licensed associates.
-Once you get your real estate license, you will have access to all of our extensive training programs and help from leadership to help grow your business.
+Keller Williams training is the best in the real estate industry and continues to evolve to assure our agents are mastering the current real estate market.
+Once you get your real estate license, you will have access to extensive agent training programs and help from leadership coaches to help grow your real estate business.

-Unfortunately, we do not provide financial assistance, but we do provide the best training, education, support and culture in the industry.
-Don’t be enticed by companies that offer this option.
+Unfortunately, we do not provide financial assistance, but we do provide the best training, education, support and culture in the real estate industry.
+Be cautious of companies that offer this option.
 This is usually the extent of their support in your real estate career.

 As a Keller Williams agent, you will work off an anniversary year with a “cap” or a maximum amount of money the broker can take out of your commissions during a given year (The cap is directly related to the operating expenses of your local office).
 You start on a 70/30 split.
 70% to you, 30% to the office.
-When the 30% to the office reaches a set amount, you’re at 100% on all transaction you do until your anniversary year starts over again.
-If you don’t reach the cap, you are not required to pay the office the difference.
+When the 30% to the office reaches a set amount, you receive 100% on all transactions until your anniversary year starts over again.
+You are not required to pay the difference if you don’t reach your cap.

-As an independent contractor, you are free to do business on your own terms and are not required to work 75+ hours a week.
+As an independent contractor, you are free to run your business on your own terms.
+You are not required to work 75+ hours a week.
 The model we provide will teach you time management and how to successfully run your new business.
-Our real estate business model is designed to work with a normal business week (35-40hrs).
+Our real estate business model is designed to work with a normal business week (35-40 hrs).
 Follow the model and your career will flourish and your personal time will increase.

-We have a saying at Keller Williams.
+There is a saying at Keller Williams.
 “We don’t give you the fish, we teach you how to catch your own.”
 Lead generation is the key to being successful in the real estate industry, so it’s important to learn how to do it.
-We provide you with many different lead generation methods including Internet lead conversions, contacting Expired/Withdrawn listings, For Sale By Owners (FSBOS), Open Houses, Door Knocking, etc. Using these tools will ensure you are making enough contacts to be as successful as you want to be.
+We provide you with many different lead generation methods including Internet lead conversions, contacting Expired/Withdrawn listings, For Sale By Owners (FSBO’s), Open Houses, Door Knocking, etc. Using these tools will ensure you are making enough contacts to be as successful as you want to be.

 While the courses to obtain your real estate license provide you with basic knowledge of contracts, agency, ethics and principles, they do not cover the most important information a new agent needs.
 Lead generation, marketing, and running your real estate business are key components to a solid career in real estate.
 At Keller Williams, we understand what it takes to become a successful real estate agent, and provide a proven model to take your business to the highest level.